project-chip/connectedhomeip/docs/code_generation.md

 ### Installing zap and environment variables

+ZAP is generally installed as a third-party tool via CIPD during the build environment bootstrap (see `scripts/zap.json`), which makes `zap-cli` available in `$PATH` when running in a build environment.

+**NOTE**: zap packages are currently NOT available for `arm64` (like when compiling on Raspberry PI.).
+In these cases one should check out zap from source and set `$ZAP_DEVELOPMENT_PATH` as described below.

-Matter scripts may need to invoke `zap-cli` (for code generation) or `zap` (to start the UI tool).
-For this, scrips need to know where to find the commands.
-In the following order, the scripts process these environment variables:
+When matter scripts need to invoke `zap-cli` (for code generation) or `zap` (to start the UI tool), they make use of the following environment variables to figure out where the zap tool is located (in order of precedence):

 -   if `$ZAP_DEVELOPMENT_PATH` is set, code assumes you are running zap from source.
 Use this if you develop zap.
 Zap has to be bootstrapped (generally